-I take online gambling safety seriously.
-In fact, I've been a victim of online gambling fraud myself and suffered a loss of several thousands of dollars due to T6 Poker closing down without giving customers a chance to cashout.
+The writers at Gaming The Odds take online gambling safety seriously.
+In fact, more than one of us have been a victim of online gambling fraud ourselves.
+One of our writers suffered a loss of several thousands of dollars due to T6 Poker closing down without giving customers a chance to cashout.
 When some of these rogue operations close down, there’s often nothing you can do about the situation, so it’s essential to choose the right site from the start.
 And with hundreds of gambling operations to choose from, the likelihood of picking a rogue one is significant.
-Hopefully, I can help as many of you as possible to choose a safe site.
+Hopefully, we can help as many of you as possible to choose a safe site.

 Having problems with a site?
 Any feedback?
 Just want to say hello?
 The fastest way to reach me is via e-mail (firstname.lastname@example.org).

 1. Provide Honest Rankings of Secure Gambling Sites

 We only recommend sites we consider the safest in the world.
 That’s the only way we can sleep at night.
 In general, sites with a respected gaming license, a strong track record throughout multiple years (preferably 5+), fast reported payout times and top-quality customer service are safe bets (no pun intented).
 There are plenty of other factors to consider but our first priority is to ensure the safety of the site we recommend and then focus on its other aspects.